micronucleus/micronucleus/Readme.txt

 Changes compared to v1.06:
  • Major size optimization and code reorganization.
- • The size was reduced to 1878 bytes, allowing 256 bytes more user space.
+ • The size was reduced to 1878 bytes, allowing 6314 bytes user space (256 bytes more than in v1.06).
  • The bootloader will disconnect from USB on exit.

 See release notes (/firmware/releases/release notes.txt) for details.